Rapptz/gum/docs/user-guide/usage.rst

 ``gum`` includes the SDL dependencies through the usage of angle brackets, e.g. ``#include <SDL_rect.h>``.
 In theory, it is up to the implementation what this means.
 In practice, this means that the header has to be found either by specifying it to the compiler, or it's found through the default include paths.

-Internally, ``gum`` includes its other components through the use of quotations, e.g. ``#include "../core/version.hpp"``.
+Internally, ``gum`` includes its other components through the same manner.
-As a consequence of this, the internal directory structure should **not** be touched or messed around with.

 ``gum`` headers can be found in the ``gum`` subdirectory.
 Since ``gum`` is split into 'modules', there will be some subdirectories that you'd need to access to get to the meat of the library.
 The modules provided by ``gum`` are as follows: